- Crunching the Numbers

 Things such as…

 - Website Banners

 Walmart’s back-to-school banner features all school essentials from dorm finds to study stationeries and has a clear and straightforward objective that will most certainly encourage people to look closer.

 - Dedicated web pages

 Ikea, like Walmart, has a separate web page dedicated to back-to-school shopping.
 What makes this so beneficial?
 Because it makes these products easier to discover.
 They are grouped under specific clusters that help website visitors easily find their much-needed items.
 I love Ikea because they have many images showing entire rooms and desks, with multiple Ikea products and their prices.
 So you can easily hover over a particular item, and you’ll see the price.

 This way of showcasing products can lead to cross-selling and higher average order values.
 For example, when someone looks at an excellent desk, they might realize that the lamp also matches the color.
 So, they’ll buy two items instead of one; see where I’m getting at ;)?

 When your clients are looking for something specific, categorizing your products gives them a clear path to follow rather than scrolling endlessly through pages.

 A sea of products can be overwhelming and time-consuming to navigate.
-So be efficient with your time and remember that while you may know all of your products because you’ve seen them a million times, your customers may be discovering them for the first time.
+So be efficient with your time and remember that while you may know all of your products because you’ve seen them a million times, your customers may discover them for the first time.
 So make sure to assist them in their shopping experience.